Microsoft Defender for Identity

 The api-version: 1.0 header is missing from the HTTP action in the Logic App.

 The user email passed as loginHint does not exist in the Incode integration directory.
-Add the user in the Omni Dashboard and retry.
+Add the user in Dashboard and retry.

 The managed identity does not have the Microsoft Sentinel Responder role, or the role assignment has not yet propagated.
 Wait up to 10 minutes and retry.